edumeet/edumeet-docker/README.md

 ```sh
   $ sudo docker-compose up --detach
 ```
-- edumeet and redis images will be pooled from Docker hub
+- TODO : edumeet images will be pooled from Docker hub
-- **note**: to enable automatic Docker images update, uncomment `ouroboros` configuration in `docker-compose.yml`

 ## Ports and firewall
 | Port | protocol | description |